Systems engineering: History

 The term systems engineering can be traced back to Bell Telephone Laboratories in the 1940s.
 The need to identify and manipulate the properties of a system as a whole, which in complex engineering projects may greatly differ from the sum of the parts' properties, motivated various industries, especially those developing systems for the U.S. military, to apply the discipline.

 When it was no longer possible to rely on design evolution to improve upon a system and the existing tools were not sufficient to meet growing demands, new methods began to be developed that addressed the complexity directly.
 The continuing evolution of systems engineering comprises the development and identification of new methods and modeling techniques.
 These methods aid in a better comprehension of the design and developmental control of engineering systems as they grow more complex.
-Popular tools that are often used in the systems engineering context were developed during these times, including USL, UML, QFD, and IDEF.
+Popular tools that are often used in the systems engineering context were developed during these times, including Universal Systems Language (USL), Unified Modeling Language (UML), Quality function deployment (QFD), and Integration Definition (IDEF).

 In 1990, a professional society for systems engineering, the National Council on Systems Engineering (NCOSE), was founded by representatives from a number of U.S. corporations and organizations.
 NCOSE was created to address the need for improvements in systems engineering practices and education.
 As a result of growing involvement from systems engineers outside of the U.S., the name of the organization was changed to the International Council on Systems Engineering (INCOSE) in 1995.
 Schools in several countries offer graduate programs in systems engineering, and continuing education options are also available for practicing engineers.

 Concept

 Systems engineering signifies only an approach and, more recently, a discipline in engineering.
 The aim of education in systems engineering is to formalize various approaches simply and in doing so, identify new methods and research opportunities similar to that which occurs in other fields of engineering.
-As an approach, systems engineering is holistic and interdisciplinary in flavour.
+As an approach, systems engineering is holistic and interdisciplinary in flavor.

 Origins and traditional scope

-The traditional scope of engineering embraces the conception, design, development, production and operation of physical systems.
+The traditional scope of engineering embraces the conception, design, development, production, and operation of physical systems.
 Systems engineering, as originally conceived, falls within this scope.
 "Systems engineering", in this sense of the term, refers to the building of engineering concepts.